indyjo/bitwrk/README.md

 the following steps:
 - Setup the BitWrk client as described in the previous section.
 - Start Blender (at least version 2.69).
 Select a scene you like.
-Verify that it looks good when rendered with the "Cycles" rendering engine, and that it doesn't import any assets from external library files.
+Verify that it looks good when rendered with the "Cycles" rendering engine.
 - Go to **User Preferences -> Addons -> Install From File**
 - Select **render_bitwrk.py**.
 You find it in BitWrk's **bitwrk-blender** folder.
 - An add-on called "Render: BitWrk Distributed Rendering" should show up.
 If not,